-Week 4 - EPA 10: Recognize a patient requiring urgent or emergent care and initiate evaluation and management
+Week 3 - EPA 6: Provide an oral presentation of a clinical encounter Week 4 - EPA 10: Recognize a patient requiring urgent or emergent care and initiate evaluation and management

 While on clinical rotations the student is required to maintain a log of patient encounters and procedures while on any clinical site.
-The purpose of a well-documented log is to assist the student in cataloging and keeping records of the cases and procedures to which, they have been exposed and to guide the student to seek out those with which they have had had limited experience.
+The purpose of a welldocumented log is to assist the student in cataloging and keeping records of the cases and procedures to which, they have been exposed and to guide the student to seek out those with which they have had had limited experience.
 The student should become accustomed to maintaining a log, as this practice will continue through their residency training.
 The logs need to be reviewed by the Regional Assistant Dean and/or Director to be accepted as proper documentation of the student's rotation experience.
 The student may use more than one line for entries in the log to provide adequate documentation of encounters, if needed.